cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Tibouchi {{T14}} and Aranha et al. {{AFQTZ14}} generalize these results.
 This document does not deal with this complementary problem.

-# Birational maps from Edwards to Montgomery curves {#birational-map-inverse}
+# Birational maps from Twisted Edwards to Montgomery curves {#birational-map-inverse}

 The inverse of the birational map specified in {{birational-map}}, i.e., the map from the point (x', y') on the Montgomery curve